The Rattles

-The Rattles are a German rock band, formed in Hamburg in 1960, best known for their 1970 psychedelic hit single, "The Witch".
+The Rattles are a German beat and rock band formed in Hamburg in 1960, best known for their 1970 psychedelic hit single "The Witch".

 Career

 The Rattles performed in Hamburg, and played at the same venues as The Beatles on several occasions in 1962.
 In 1964, the group recorded "Zip-A-Dee-Doo-Dah", which charted in the UK.
 In 1968, they recorded their first version of "The Witch", with vocals by Henner Hoier.
 The band's records sold well in Germany throughout the 1960s.
+They were featured in the 1966 German film 'Hurra!
+Die Rattles Kommen!' ('Hurray!
+The Rattles Are Coming!').

 Their second version of "The Witch" in 1970, this time with vocals by Edna Bejarano, was their only international hit.
 It reached the Top 10 on the UK Singles Chart, the top 20 in Austria, and the Billboard Hot 100 in the U.S. It eventually sold over one million copies.

 Rosetta Stone released a gothic rock cover of "The Witch" in the 1990s.
 The Norwegian psychedelic hard rock band, Motorpsycho, covered the song during 1999 and 2000.
 A recording of this song can be found on their bootleg Live Union Scene from 14 April 1999.